stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   The mission of Capt.
-Mathewson prospered beyond his highest expectations; for whilst he found one or two of the chosen confidants somewhat sceptical of the possible ghastly side of Weeden's tale, there was not one who did not think it necessary to take some sort of secret and co&ouml;rdinated action.
+Mathewson prospered beyond his highest expectations; for whilst he found one or two of the chosen confidants somewhat sceptical of the possible ghastly side of Weeden's tale, there was not one who did not think it necessary to take some sort of secret and coördinated action.
 Curwen, it was clear, formed a vague potential menace to the welfare of the town and Colony; and must be eliminated at any cost.
 Late in December 1770 a group of eminent townsmen met at the home of Stephen Hopkins and debated tentative measures.
 Weeden's notes, which he had given to Capt.
 Mathewson, were carefully read; and he and Smith